finos/common-domain-model/documentation/source/event-model.rst

 Once an execution is confirmed, a legally binding contract is signed between the two executing parties and a *contract formation* associates a legal agreement to the transaction.
 The contract formation primitive function represents the transition of the trade state to a legally binding legal agreement after the trade is confirmed.

-The function takes an existing trade state (typically, but not exclusively, an execution) as input and returns a trade state output containing the contract details.
+The function takes an existing trade state (typically, but not necessarily, an execution) as input and returns a trade state output containing the contract details.
 The ``ContractDetails`` object can reference some higher-order legal documentation governing the transaction - usually a *master agreement*.
 This legal documentation information is provided in the contract formation instruction input.

 .. code-block:: Haskell